N01SEB0Mb/University-Labs/semester3/oop/lab3/README.md

    `GET http://host:port/parser/search?article=[<articles>]&brand=[<brands>]`

-    **Warning**: If number of articles and brands are different, you will get `400 METHOD NOT ALLOWED` status code
+    **Warning**: If number of articles and brands are different, you will get `400 BAD REQUEST` status code

     Examples:
     - You want to find part using article '115906' and brand 'sachs':